-Avoid the crowds, hunt for the Northern Lights and explore north Iceland with this five-day winter self-drive package.
-This tour includes flights from Reykjavík Domestic Airport to Akureyri, the Capital of the North, and should appeal to any seeking to explore this quieter but no less spectacular corner of Iceland.
+Avoid the crowds, hunt for the Northern Lights, and explore north Iceland with this five-day winter self-drive package.
+This tour includes flights from Reykjavík Domestic Airport to Akureyri, the Capital of the North.
+It should appeal to any seeking to explore this quieter but no less spectacular corner of Iceland.

-This tour begins when you arrive at Akureyri's Domestic Airport, which can be reached by taking a half-hour's flight from Reykjavik Domestic Airport, based close to the city centre of Reykjavik.
+This tour begins when you arrive at Akureyri's Domestic Airport, which can be reached by taking a half-hour flight from Reykjavik Domestic Airport, close to Reykjavik's city center.
 You will pick up your rental car here, then have five days to get to know this region.

-North Iceland boasts beautiful towns, the incredible Lake Mývatn area, spectacular geology, countless waterfalls and a wealth of geothermal energy.
-Due to the fact its population is centred in just a few places, there is little light pollution out in the nature for optimal aurora hunting conditions.
+North Iceland boasts beautiful towns, the incredible Lake Mývatn area, spectacular geology, countless waterfalls, and a wealth of geothermal energy.
+Because its population is centered in just a few places, there is little light pollution out in nature for optimal aurora hunting conditions.

 As this tour is a self-drive, you have complete choice over where you go each day and how long each night you search for the Northern Lights, with your only obligations regarding reaching your hotel in the evening and being on time for any tours you have booked.

-In terms of tours, there are plenty of adventures to be had in north Iceland, even though fewer tourists frequent the region in winter.
-You can, for example, take a super jeep trip to the area's majestic waterfalls, go dog-sledging through some incredible landscapes, explore the lava cave Lofthellir, go whale-watching, and bathe in the luxurious waters of the Mývatn Nature Baths or unique Beer Spa.
+You can have plenty of adventures in North Iceland, even though fewer tourists frequent the region in winter.
+Examples include a super jeep trip to the area's majestic waterfalls, dog-sledding, the lava cave Lofthellir, whale-watching, and hot spring bathing in the luxurious waters of the Mývatn Nature Baths or the unique Beer Spa.

-Note that, as this is a self-drive package, all your excursions, hotels and your rental car will all be organised for you prior to your arrival, eliminating much of the stress associated with booking a holiday.
+Note that, as this is a self-drive package, all your excursions, hotels, and rental car will be organized for you before your arrival, eliminating much of the stress associated with booking a holiday.

-Though this tour has great appeal for families, solo travellers and groups of friends, it particularly beckons couples due to how romantic the sights of north Iceland in winter are; there are few better places to enjoy a honeymoon or plan out a proposal.
+Though this tour has great appeal for families, solo travelers, and groups of friends, it particularly beckons couples due to how romantic the sights of north Iceland in winter are.
+There are few better places to enjoy a honeymoon or plan out a proposal.